RocketChat/RC4Conferences/docs/conferences/dayofevent/README.md

 NEXT_PUBLIC_IPINFO_TOKEN="token from ipinfo"
 ```

-If you are using __Twitch__ RTMP URI then in order to view the stream you need to add specify your Twitch username in the `src` prop of the Videostream tag in the Mainstage component `/app/components/conferences/dayOfEvent/mainstage/Mainstage.js`.
+If you are using __Twitch__ RTMP URI then in order to view the stream you need to add the `service` prop as `service={"twitch"}` your Twitch username in the `src` prop of the Videostream tag in the Mainstage component `/app/components/conferences/dayOfEvent/mainstage/Mainstage.js`.

-Else if you are using __Vimeo__ RTMP URI then then in order to view the stream you need to add specify your Vimeo live event link in the `src` prop of the Videostream tag in the Mainstage component `/app/components/conferences/dayOfEvent/mainstage/Mainstage.js`.
-It will be in the format of `https://vimeo.com/event/{id}/embed`
+Else if you are using __Vimeo__ RTMP URI then then in order to view the stream you need to add the `service` prop as `service={"vimeo"}` your Vimeo live event link in the `src` prop of the Videostream tag in the Mainstage component `/app/components/conferences/dayOfEvent/mainstage/Mainstage.js`.
+It will be in the format of `https://vimeo.com/webinars/events/{Random-String}/embed`

+> Note: The embedded player will not load when using the Vimeo RTMP URI (Start Free Demo), as the viewing of that event is private and is limited to your viewing only.
+In order to broadcast using Vimeo and have that stream be visible to the public, you must subscribe to their premium service.
+As a result, using the Vimeo Free Demo won't function because the event's viewership is not public.

 Congratulations! 🎉 You have successfully setup the Day of Event Components.
 <hr />